Proven-Paradox/shaper-system/Handbook.md

 While not as versatile as fully functioning flight, this allows to you avoid hazards on the floor, reaching a ledge that is otherwise too tall to get to, and any other advantage one could imagine comes with being slightly airborne.
 This does not protect you from falling damage; if you are suddenly more than five above the ground you will fall as normal.
 This Lesson makes you immune to natural terrain effects.

+#### Linguist
+You learn a language.
+This can represent doing scholarship and lessons just as well as a background living in a multilingual culture.
+You may take this Utility once per [Level](#level).

 #### Lip reading
 You can read lips, i.e. if you are close enough to see a creature's face while it speaks, you know what they are saying.